Am0rphous/Awesome/Artificial Intelligence/README.md

 - [DeepStack](https://github.com/johnolafenwa/DeepStack) - The World's Leading Cross Platform AI Engine for Edge Devices.
   - [DeepStack.cc](https://www.deepstack.cc/)
   - [DeepStack_ExDark](https://github.com/OlafenwaMoses/DeepStack_ExDark) - A DeepStack custom model for detecting common objects in dark/night images and videos.
+- [fabric ](https://github.com/danielmiessler/fabric) - fabric is an open-source framework for augmenting humans using AI.
+It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
 - [Fairseq](https://github.com/pytorch/fairseq) - Facebook AI Research Sequence-to-Sequence Toolkit written in Python.
 - [LLM101n: Let's build a Storyteller](https://github.com/karpathy/LLM101n) - "In this course we will build a Storyteller AI Large Language Model (LLM).
 Hand in hand, you'll be able create, refine and illustrate little stories with the AI.
 We are going to build everything end-to-end from basics to a functioning web app similar to ChatGPT, from scratch in Python, C and CUDA, and with minimal computer science prerequisits.
 By the end you should have a relatively deep understanding of AI, LLMs, and deep learning more generally."
 - [Malmo](https://github.com/microsoft/malmo) - Project Malmo is a platform for Artificial Intelligence experimentation and research built on top of Minecraft.